Blended learning explained

 What is blended learning?

-Blended learning combines on-campus or in-person learning with the flexibility of online study.
+Blended learning combines in-person learning with the flexibility of online study.

-You’ll find blended degrees and courses that combine online study with in-person learning such as:
+You’ll find blended-learning courses that combine online study with a variety of in-person learning methods, including:

 Blended learning benefits